Levchenkov/PewPew.Ecs/README.md

 Detailed documentation based on the runnable snippets in `PewPew.Ecs.Demo/Examples.cs` lives in [`EXAMPLES.md`](EXAMPLES.md).

-It covers:

-- quickstart with regular components
-- multi-world state with singleton, tag, and static-buffer components
-- system-style updates over collections and tags
-- indexed filters with `BitMask64`, `BitMask128`, or `BitMask256`
-- hybrid worlds with static archetypes
-- SIMD batch queries
-- source-generated archetype wrappers
-- deferred deletes through command buffers
-- optional entity naming support
-- blittable primitive wrappers (`BlittableBool`, `BlittableChar`)
-- inline UTF-8 strings in components (`BlittableString32`)
-- versioned string storage (`StringStorage` / `StringId`)
-- versioned generic object storage (`ObjectStorage<T>` / `ObjectId`)
-- dynamic buffers (`DynamicBuffer<T>`) — variable-length per-entity sequences

 ## Important rules

-- Initialize every component, tag, singleton, static buffer, and dynamic buffer before using it.
+- Initialize every component, tag, singleton, static buffer and dynamic buffer before using it.
 - Component and tag deletion is swap-and-pop, so entity order is not stable.
-- Indexed filters require at least two unique component types in a filter definition.
-- In hybrid worlds, initialize static archetypes before creating hybrid filters.
-- A `DynamicBuffer<T>` handle is invalidated after `DeleteDynamicBuffer` — do not call methods on it after deletion.

 ## Features